whiteg3562/whiteg3562/README.md

 Hello,
-if you are here for SAE Baja shit and cant find it, yell at me to make it public.
+if you are here for SAE Baja shit and cant find it, yell at me to make it public, as I probably forgor.

 -Greg